GKO95/GKO95.github.io/_docs/programming/en/PRGMING_Python.md

 There are three categories of data in Python: numeric, boolean, and string data type.
 Meanwhile, the following three pieces of code can process other external data, called *operation*.

 * **Operator**
-  : a construct that can manipulate the value of operands, such as arithmetic operators.
+  : a code that can manipulate the value of operands, such as arithmetic operators.
 It operates by placing it before, after, or between the operands.
 * **Function**
   : a reusable piece of code that is called by name to operates.
 A function can be distinguished from an operator by parenthesis `()` at the suffix of the function's name; `function()`.
 * **Method**